Are rottweiler picky eaters

 4. Your Rottie really wants your attention instead

-As this adorable YouTube video highlights, it is quite possible that behavior you interpret as picky eating is just a desire for something better than food or treats – you!
+As this adorable YouTube video highlights, the behavior you interpret as picky eating may be just a desire for something better than food or treats – you!

-In the video, you see how the Rottweiler eats many new foods when his owner is hand-feeding them.
-But when the owner gives the Rottie a plate of foods – many of which the dog previously enjoyed – he isn’t the least interested.
+In the video, the Rottweiler eats many new foods when his owner is hand-feeding them.
+But he isn’t the least interested when the owner gives the Rottie a plate of food – many of which the dog previously enjoyed.

 5. Your Rottie is afraid of change

-Rottweilers are not just one of the smartest dog breeds.
+Rottweilers are not just one of the most intelligent dog breeds.
 They are also most emotionally sensitive and tuned in to their people.

 This means some Rottweilers may get so stressed during the transition that they stop eating.
 Moving to a new home, a divorce, or even a change in their daily routine may provoke stress that interferes with a Rottweiler’s drive to eat.

-Some dog experts now advocate switching up your dog’s food every few months, as Canine Journal explains.
+Some dog experts now advocate switching up your dog’s food every few months.
 The theory is that it will expose your dog to a more balanced array of nutrients and help make future health-related food changes easier to tolerate.

 But even if you are eager to try this, your Rottweiler may not be.
 Some dogs get very attached to having the same thing for dinner every night, and there can be deeply embedded survival instincts fueling this.